javadalmasi/Thumbs/README.md

 | `quality` | integer | Image quality (1-100) | 85 |
 | `format` | string | Output format (jpg, webp, avif) | webp |

+#### Response Headers

+The service returns various response headers, including caching headers.
+By default, the `X-LiteSpeed-Cache-Control` header is disabled.
+To enable it, set the `ENABLE_LITESPEED_CACHE` environment variable to `true`.

+When enabled, the service will return the following cache headers:
+- `Cache-Control`: `public, max-age=31536000, immutable` (1 year)
+- `X-LiteSpeed-Cache-Control`: `max-age=31536000` (1 year, only when enabled)
+- `Expires`: Set to 1 year from the request time

 #### Examples

 ```